 This is a one dish complete meal and makes the perfect “Brinner” with a light green salad.
 If you’re serving it for breakfast for the family, just a glass of orange juice and you have a perfect Sunday morning family breakfast.
 For brunch with extended family of friends, it pairs really well with a sweet bread item for a dynamic duo that’ll have them eating long after they’re full.

-I love serving this dish with a moist blueberry coffee cake (seriously off the charts, delish!!) or sweet tangy lemon poppy seed muffins, or my own personal favorites, maple pecan scones with molasses glaze.
+I love serving this dish with a moist blueberry coffee cake (seriously off the charts, delish!!) or sweet tangy lemon poppy seed muffins, strawberry scones, double-glazed pumpkin scones, maple pecan scones with molasses glaze, or my own personal favorites, Bo Berry biscuit.

 - Just The Whites: Use egg whites instead of whole eggs.